At a glance

 Her recently completed projects include, ‘Cutting Anti-Apartheid Images: Bongiwe Dhlomo’s Activist Linocut Prints’ in Impact 6 Proceedings (Multidisciplinary Printmaking Conference, 2011); ‘The Imprint of South Africa: Narratives by some Black Women Printmakers at the Caversham Press’ in Impact 7: Intersections and Counterpoints (Monash Univ.
 Publishing, 2013); ‘Here, There and In-Between: South African Women and the Diasporic Condition’ in Women, the Arts and Globalization: Eccentric Experience (ed.
 Marsha Meskimmon and Dorothy Rowe, 2013); ‘Mind the Gap: Translation in a Fractured African Society’, Third Text v.27, issue 3, May 2013.

 Marion's on-going research for a book on The Caversham Press in KwaZulu-Natal, South Africa, explores work produced at the Press over 25 years, and investigates the print archive as a microcosm of art practice in pre- and post-apartheid South Africa.
 It unites Arnold’s interest in drawing, printmaking, writing, artists’ books, art, culture and politics, and women’s visual creativity.
 With Marsha Meskimmon, she is co-editing papers from ‘Home/Land: Women, Citizenship, Photographies’, conference held at Loughborough University, July 2012.
 This includes her own contribution, ‘On Reflection: spatial and metaphoric encounters with home and land, here and there’.

-Marion’s current PhD students include:
+Marion’s current and completed PhD/Mphil students include: